tymyrddin/purple/source/docs/thirteen/calibration.md

 A precondition for not doing it.

-## The inflation failure
+## Inflation failure

 Inflating to sound useful is tolerable once.
-The decision-maker assumes a level of confidence that is not warranted, acts on it, and the assessment is later walked back.
+A decision-maker assumes a level of confidence that is not warranted, acts on it, and the assessment is later walked back.
 One of two things then
 happens: the decision-maker recalibrates and reads the advisor's language at a lower register from then on, which erodes the signal; or they do not recalibrate, which produces a larger failure